 If you’re interested, you can check out the unit here.
 Hopefully, you’ll find some useful activities!

 You can also grab this Fact Family Freebie here!
 I absolutely LOVE the conceptual nature of these four worksheets.
 In two of the activities, students read and solve one word problem.
 Then, they rewrite the word problem to reflect each of that multiplication or division fact’s fact families.
 For instance, on the page below, students would rewrite the word problem to reflect three times four, 12 divided by four, and 12 divided by three.
-There are two other pages, where students are given a multiplication or division fact, and they write four word problems to reflect the fact family.
+There are two other pages, where students are given a fact, and they write four word problems to reflect the fact family.